agile-ts/documentation/docs/quick_start/React.md

 ### ❓ What is a State

-A State is an  _information_ we need to remember at a later point in time.
+A State is a global _information_ we need to remember at a later point in time.
-Such information might be the current theme or the logged-in user.
+Such information might be the current theme or the logged-in user, which we need to access in multiple Components.
 In AgileTs States are created with the help of an instantiated [Agile Instance](#agile-instance-app) often called `App`.
 ```ts